-- i. approving and monitoring the Board's compliance with the Board Charter, the Committee Charters and overall corporate governance of CBHS, including the establishment and empowerment of Committees of the Board to assist the Board in fulfilling its functions; - ii. establishing, overseeing and regularly reviewing a system for identifying, assessing, monitoring and managing both financial and non-financial risks; - iii. establishing, overseeing and regularly reviewing systems of internal compliance, risk management and control and ensuring they are operating effectively; - iv. establishing, overseeing and regularly reviewing written policies governing risk oversight and management including adoption of a Risk Management Framework (including setting the Risk Appetite Statement) and ancillary risk documentation; and - v. having oversight of the implementation and operation of CBHS' sustainability framework and ensuring that climate risks are considered by Executive Management within the Risk Management Framework, including the Risk Appetite Statement, Risk Management Strategy and Business Plan; and - vi. monitoring CBHS workplace health and safety performance including compliance with the policies, systems and frameworks for the prevention of and response to sexual harassment, sex discrimination and victimisation.
+- i. approving the appointment and removal of CBHS Appointed Actuary and External Appointed Auditor; - ii. approving and monitoring the Board's compliance with the Board Charter, the Committee Charters and overall corporate governance of CBHS, including the establishment and empowerment of Committees of the Board to assist the Board in fulfilling its functions; - iii. establishing, overseeing and regularly reviewing a system for identifying, assessing, monitoring and managing both financial and non-financial risks; - iv. establishing, overseeing and regularly reviewing systems of internal compliance, risk management and control and ensuring they are operating effectively; - v. establishing, overseeing and regularly reviewing written policies governing risk oversight and management including adoption of a Risk Management Framework (including setting the Risk Appetite Statement) and ancillary risk documentation; - vi. having oversight of the implementation and operation of CBHS' sustainability framework and ensuring that climate risks are considered by Executive Management within the Risk Management Framework, including the Risk Appetite Statement, Risk Management Strategy and Business Plan; and vii. monitoring CBHS workplace health and safety performance including compliance with the policies, systems and frameworks for the prevention of and response to sexual harassment, sex discrimination and victimisation.